-When you come out with @oneoceandiving ask your guiding biologist or naturalist about the current trends in correlating variables or which sharks have been present recently.
+When you come out with @oneoceandiving ask your guiding biologist or naturalist about the current trends in correlating variables or which individual sharks have been present recently.
 We record all of our data everyday while on board and would love to share and answer your questions.
-The data set is also available for use and analysis upon request for collaborative projects and initiatives and has supported multiple master’s student's research projects.
+The data set is also available for select collaborative research and conservation initiatives and has supported multiple master’s student's research projects.
 Check out our Shark ID division @oneoceansharks and its unique combination and use of social media, apps, and searchable hashtags to accurately catalog and easily reference ID’s.
 We make a conscious effort to minimize our behavioral impact as much as possible while collecting our data and utilize noninvasive research techniques to observe monitor, and document local shark populations.

 We have cataloged over 200 different individual sharks of multiple species based on unique scars, markings, and natural deformities.
 Becoming familiar with individuals within the population reveals new insights in terms of timing of seasonal movements, behavioral tendencies, and dominance patterns.
 Photogrammetry (Green laser tool) is also utilized to obtain the approximate length of the animal and compared over time.

 Seasonal shifts in species and abundance occur throughout the year, and the timing of these shifts is analyzed in combination with abiotic factors such as air temperature, water temperature, pressure systems, moon phase, swell, wind and more to reveal patterns of movement and habitat use among semi-residential species.